MananJain39/Bangalore_Housing_Price/README.md

 ## Aim

-Our aim in the project was to make a model which can predict housing prices in Bangalore to the nearest Lakh(what we achieved is quite impressive).
+Our aim in the project was to make a model which can predict housing prices in Bangalore using the dataset from Kaggle to the nearest Lakh(what we achieved is quite impressive).

 ##    Feature Engineering